 At the time of application, you do not have to have a faculty appointment.
 However, if selected as a KL2 scholar, you will need a faculty appointment by the time you begin the program.

 All KL2 scholars must be able to devote 75% professional effort to the program for a minimum of two years (surgeons may request a lower level of effort, but not less than 50%).

-All applicants must be conducting clinical, translational research.
+All applicants must be conducting multidisciplinary, clinical, translational research.
+All translational research, regardless of stage (T1 through T4), are eligible for consideration.
 Clinical research is defined as patient-oriented research, that is, research conducted with human subjects or on material of human origin such as tissues, specimens and cognitive phenomena, for which an investigator or colleague directly interacts with human subjects.

 KL2 scholars must have the support of two mentors.
 These mentors must be approved by the Program and must come from two different disciplines.

 The applicant may be or have been a principal investigator (PI) of NIH R03 and R21 grants or non-PHS equivalents at the time of application.
 Applicants cannot have been a PI on an NIH research grant (such as R01, R29, or P01) or a non-NIH equivalent to these grants.
 The applicant may have had support from a National Research Service Award (F or T) or an NIH small grant (R03).

 Applicants may not obtain salary support from other federal grants until the final two years of mentored K support (NOT-OD-08-065).
 Applicants may not obtain support if previously supported on a K award beyond 5 years.